kdave/btrfs-progs/Documentation/ch-swapfile.rst

 "filesystem" and because it's stored in a file, it's not generally visible and usable as an identifier unlike if it was on a block device.

-The file will appear in */proc/swaps*:
+Once activated the file will appear in */proc/swaps*:

 .. code-block:: none